eXist-db/function-documentation/src/main/xar-resources/data/docs/util/index-keys_5.md

 # Index names

-The default names for indexes are as follows (some of them can be found in the eXist-db `config.xml` file under `eixst/indexer/modules` element):
+The default names for indexes are as follows (some of them can be found in the eXist-db `conf.xml` file under `exist/indexer/modules` element):

 Name|Index
 ----|-----